Parents urged to remove stroller canopy after toddler’s death

-INDIANAPOLIS — Even when parents are nearby, tragedy can strike.
-That is why consumer protection advocates and Baby Trend are making sure parents are aware of a potentially deadly hazard.
+INDIANAPOLIS (WXIN) – Even when parents are nearby, tragedy can strike.
+That is why consumer protection advocates and Baby Trend are warning parents of a potentially deadly hazard.

 According to a report filed on SaferProducts.gov, the injury happened during a family vacation to Disneyland.
 The toddler was sitting in the front seat of the stroller when their parent said he started “throwing a fit.”